MicrosoftDocs/learn/learn-pr/azure/build-first-bicep-deployment-pipeline-using-azure-pipelines/includes/3-exercise-create-run-basic-pipeline.md

     :::image type="content" source="../media/3-visual-studio-code-pipeline-file.png" alt-text="Screenshot of Visual Studio Code Explorer showing the deploy folder and the azure-pipelines dot Y M L file that was just created.":::

-1. The YML fie is open in the main panel.
+1. The YML file is open in the main panel.
 Paste the following pipeline definition code into the file:

     :::code language="yaml" source="code/3-pipeline.yml":::